flacerdk/smoke-signal/README.md

 Later, I want to add some extensibility: the ability to add your own script to fetch a feed, à la Liferea.
 Surprisingly, there are still websites that don't have an RSS feed in 2016.

+Also, I should remove the dependency on jQuery.
+I'm only using it for $.ajax anyway, and that can be easily replaced by XMLHttpRequest().